The famous story of salt from the baie de Bourgneuf

 • history salt bourgneuf villeneuve saltworks salt marshes - © Le photographe du dimanche

-Ancient salt pans in Bourgneuf
+Ancient salorges in Bourgneuf

-From the 14th century onwards, buildings were constructed to store the salt harvested from the many salt marshes around Bourgneuf, so that it could be left to dry over the winter.
-The harvests from the salt marshes were deposited in the form of millstones known as "mulons", in what were known as "salorges": a vast wooden shed supported by stone masonry buttresses.
-The mulons sometimes wait in these salorges for several years.
+From the 14th century onwards, buildings were erected to store the salt harvested from the many salt marshes around Bourgneuf, to allow it to dry over the winter.
+The salt marsh harvests were then deposited in the form of millstones known as "mulons", in what were known as "salorges" : a vast wooden shed resting on stone masonry buttresses.
+Mules sometimes wait in these sheds for several years.

-Located at the entrance to the market town of Bourgneuf, the salorges, which today house the Tourist Office and La Savonnerie de Marcel, were for many years "salt granaries".
 However, the last old salorge in Bourgneuf is the one that houses the soap factory.
-While salt harvested from the marshes used to be dried here, today it's soaps 🧼 that dry here, sometimes made from marine clay from the Moutiers-en-Retz salt marshes...
-The story has come full circle.
+While salt harvested from the marshes used to be dried here, today it's soaps 🧼 that dry here, sometimes made with marine clay from the Moutiers-en-Retz salt marshes...
+We've come full circle.

 • history salt bourgneuf villeneuve saltworks salt marshes - © Le photographe du dimanche